Principal Investigator

 Cassandre Pyne

 Cassandre completed her BSc at Queen’s University with a major in Biology and a minor in Computing.
 Following this, Cassandre completed her MSc in the Mandeville lab, where she used bioinformatic and computational tools to investigate evolutionary processes.
 Specifically, she focused on determining the genetic basis of sex determination in Catostomus suckers using genomic data as well as bioinformatic tools such as a genome wide association study.
-Cassandre will start her PhD at the University of Toronto in the fall of 2022.
-She will be working under Dr. Steven Wright and continuing her research on sex determination and the evolution of sex chromosome systems.
+Cassandre started her PhD at the University of Toronto in the fall of 2022.
+She is working with Dr. Steven Wright and continuing her research on sex determination and the evolution of sex chromosome systems.

 Jillian Campbell